There is no one quite like Missy Elliott.

 With a steadfast refusal to be pigeonholed, she challenged the very notion of what a female MC could talk about and look like, centering her career with a feminist body- and sex-positive outlook decades before any of that was commonplace.
-In fact, you can a direct line from Missy's arrival to Lizzo's dominance over the last year.
+In fact, you can a direct line from Missy's arrival to Lizzo's dominance.

 With childhood friend and superproducer Timbaland by her side during the creation of much of her six studio albums, she introduced the music industry to one of its most inventive and beloved partnerships.
 (Where's their Oscar-nominated biopic, Hollywood?!)

 Not only that, but she made everyone rethink what a rap video ought to look like.
 Dedicated to experimentation and, above all else, pure fun, a Missy video is and always has been a pure moment.
-On the 15th anniversary of the release of The Cookbook, her last full-length LP, we're celebrating the icon with a look at the clips that made her a TRL fixture and the darling of Millennials with good taste everywhere.
+On her 50th birthday July 1, we're celebrating the icon with a look at the clips that made her a TRL fixture and the darling of Millennials with good taste everywhere.